 Downloading your images properly is paramount.
 If your organisation is all over the place, then your editing will be confusing and time-consuming.
-Use a card reader, not your camera, to download the images from your card onto your computer.
+Use a card reader, not your digital camera, to download the images from your card onto your computer.

 This is the best time to leave out images that you don’t intend to keep.
 If you use Lightroom to import from a card, use the previews to select and leave out photos.
 I personally use a Mac, and therefore prefer to use Image Capture.

 Don’t spend forever selecting images from preview icons, it’s a waste of time.
 It’s faster to download them, and then leave them out in the selection process.